A Guide to Medical Marijuana Use in Veterans

 For many doctors, opioids are the go-to drugs for dealing with chronic pain.
 While these drugs are, no doubt, highly effective, there is high abuse potential.
 The side effects and fatal nature of opioid overdose make them a ticking time bomb.
 On average, opioids kill more than 100 people every day.
 Also, veterans are ten times more likely to abuse their prescription opioids.

 The analgesic properties of medical cannabis have been repeatedly studied and proven.
 While the drug may not be as effective as opioids, it has a much wider safety margin.
-For many veterans, cannabis may be a safer pain management treatment candidate if looking to get off opioids.
+For many veterans, cannabis may be a safer pain management treatment candidate if they are looking to get off opioids.

 Depression

 Depression is yet another mental health issue that affects hundreds of thousands of veterans.
-The VA reports that about 20 veterans are lost to suicide every day.
+The VA reports that veterans are lost to suicide every day.
 Many factors can precipitate depression.
 Many military veterans develop these conditions as a result of the physical and emotional trauma suffered in times of war.

 Marijuana may not be a cure for depression.
 Despite this, many veterans report that the drug helps reduce their symptoms and lift their moods.
-There have also been studies showing medical marijuana could benefit people suffering from depression in the short-term.
+There have also been studies showing medical marijuana could benefit people suffering from depression in the short term.

 Can You Talk to Your VA Doctor about Using Medical Cannabis?

-Moreover, it is essential to let your doctor know your full medication history.
+Moreover, it is essential to let your doctor know your entire medication history.
 If you are already on medical marijuana, inform your VA doctor to prevent harmful drug interactions.
 You can trust your doctor to treat any shared information as confidential.

 Can the VA Employ Me If I'm a Medical Marijuana User?

-If you are a veteran with substance abuse problems the following resources can provide help:
+If you are a veteran with substance abuse problems, the following resources can provide help:

 Substance Abuse and Rehab for Veterans